project-chip/connectedhomeip/docs/silabs/wifi/BUILD_CHIP_ENV.md

 ## Compiling ChipTool

--   Build the ChipTool on a laptop which has Wifi and BLE
+-   Build the ChipTool on a laptop which has Wi-Fi and Bluetooth LE
 -   Run the following commands:

     > `$ cd $MATTER_WORKDIR/connectedhomeip` <br>